KhonngNhoTen/datainout/README.md

 ```

 **Note:**
-In your config file, you should set the paths to the sample and template directories, so the paths used in code can be shorter and cleaner.
+In your config file, you should set the paths to the layout file and template directories, so the paths used in code can be shorter and cleaner.

 Or more simply, to generate a template file, you can use the following command: